tigergraph/ecosys/tutorials/VectorSearch.md

 > ```
 > docker run -d -p 14240:14240 --name tigergraph --ulimit nofile=1000000:1000000 -t tigergraph/tigergraph:4.2.0-preview
 > ```
-> Please remember to apply your TigerGraph license key to the TigerGraph instance, you can obtain a free dev license here https://dl.tigergraph.com/
+> Please remember to apply your TigerGraph license key to the TigerGraph instance, you can obtain a free dev license here https://dl.tigergraph.com/, and use the following shell command to start the db.
 > ```
 > docker exec -it tigergraph /bin/bash
 > gadmin license set <license_key>
 > gadmin config apply -y
 > gadmin start all
 > ```
+> After using the database, and you want to shutdown it, use the following shell commmand
+>```
+>gadmin stop all
+>```

 [Go back to top](#top)